Local Sports - Harlan Daily

 Local Sports

-Isabelle Kirby poured in 24 points as Evarts opened its county schedule with a 44-32 win Monday over visiting Cumberland in seventh- and eighth-grade basketball action.
+Ella Karst scored 10 points and Reagan Jones added nine as Harlan rolled to a 26-12 win Tuesday over visiting Williamsburg in seventh- and eighth-grade basketball action.

+Abby Jones led Harlan to a 20-17 win in the fifth- and sixth-grade game with an eight-point performance.

 ———